rocky-linux/documentation/docs/books/learning_rsync/07_rsync_unison_use.md

 ## Environmental preparation

-* Both Rocky Linix 8 and Fedora 34 require source code compilation and installation **inotify-tools**, which is not specifically expanded here.
+* Both Rocky Linux 8 and Fedora 34 require source code compilation and installation **inotify-tools**, which is not specifically expanded here.
 * Both machines must be password-free login authentication, here we use the SSH protocol for
 * [ocaml](https://github.com/ocaml/ocaml/) uses v4.12.0, [unison](https://github.com/bcpierce00/unison/) uses v2.51.4.